mikebabst/datetime_periods/docs/source/index.rst

 ================

-This module aims to help you create time periods as easily as if by a snap of your finger.
+This module aims to help you create time periods from timestamps.

 `period` usage:
 ------